 The Turkish people also have a similar dish called Cacik.
 Without getting into food politics, there are some common threads from the Greek and Turkish recipes.
 Versions of Tzatziki also are in Turkey, the Balkans and in the Middle East.

-When preparing the grated cucumber, ensure you remove as much liquid as possible to prevent the Tzatziki going soggy.
-In Greece, some people hang the grated cucumber in cheesecloth overnight allowing the juices to drip out.
-I am usually in a hurry and simply use my hands to squeeze out the cucumber juices from the grated pulp.
+Nobody likes a watery sauce.
+Not only does it not look appealing, but tastes different too.
+When preparing the grated cucumber, make sure you remove as much liquid as possible to prevent the Tzatziki going soggy.
+Cucumbers are made of of mostly water, about 96%.
+The liquids won’t release right away into your sauce, but if you have any leftovers (or make in advance) it will be watery.
+In Greece they take watery Tzatziki very seriously.
+Some people hang the grated cucumber in cheesecloth overnight allowing the juices to drip out.
+That’s dedicated to cucumbers!
+I’m always in a hurry and just use my hands to squeeze out the cucumber juices from the grated pulp.

 With all recipes, your tastebuds should determine your specific tastes.
 Do you like more garlic?
 Then add another clove, it’s going to be ok.
 Some people are scared to deviate from recipes.
 My suggestion is to taste, and adjust as required.

-This authentic Tzatziki sauce is so easy to make and tastes delicious.
-Made with Greek yogurt, garlic, dill and cucumbers, its a mediterranean classic.
-Homemade Tzatziki Recipe
+An authentic Tzatziki sauce recipe that's easy to make and tastes delicious.
+Perfect as a Meze Dip or with a Souvlaki.
+Made with Greek yogurt, garlic, dill and cucumbers, its a Mediterranean classic.